samber/do/docs/docs/container/clone.md

 Clone has the same service registrations as its parent, but it doesn't share the invoked service state.

-Cloning an injector can be very useful for test purposes.
+Cloning a container can be very useful for test purposes.

 ```go
 injector := do.New()